alexdelorenzo/awful.py/README.md

 License
 ========

-Modified GPLv3 w/ no commercial use w/o my consent + this clause must be applied to all derivatives, motherfuckers.
+Modified GPLv3 w/ no commercial use w/o my consent + this clause must be applied to all derivatives.